Nikolaj Velimirović: Monastic life

-In the autumn of 1909, Nikola returned home and became seriously ill with dysentery.
+In the autumn of 1909, Nikolaj returned home and became seriously ill with dysentery.
 He decided that if he recovered he would become a monk and devote his life to God.
 At the end of 1909 his health got better and he was tonsured a monk, receiving the name Nikolaj.
 He was soon ordained a hieromonk and then elevated to the rank of Archimandrite.
-In 1910 he was entrusted with a mission to Great Britain in order to gain the co-operation of the Church of England in educating the young students who had been evacuated when the Austrian, German and Bulgarian forces threatened to overwhelm the country.
+Shortly after his ordainment, Nikolaj once again left Serbia.
+He was sent to study at the Theological Academy in St. Petersburg.
+He traveled around Russia, visited monasteries and other holy places and familiarized himself with Russian culture.
+The philosophical writings of Fyodor Dostoyevsky made a particular impression on him.

 Missions during World War I

-Shortly after the outbreak of World War I, he was appointed by the Serbian government to a mission in the United States.
-In 1915, as an unknown Serbian monk, he toured and lectured in major U.S. cities, fighting for the union of the Serbs and South Slavic peoples.
+Shortly after the outbreak of World War I, in April 1915, he was appointed by the Serbian government to a mission in the United States.
+As an unknown Serbian monk, he toured and lectured in major U.S. cities, fighting for the union of the Serbs and South Slavic peoples.
 During Velimirović's US-campaign occurred the great retreat of the Serbian Army through the mountains of Albania.
 He embarked home in 1916; as his country was now in enemy hands, he went to Britain instead.
 Not only did he fulfill his mission, but he was also awarded a Doctorate of Divinity honoris causa from the University of Cambridge.

 He gave a series of notable lectures at St. Margaret's, Westminster, and preached in St. Paul's Cathedral, making him the first Eastern Orthodox Christian to preach at St Paul's.
 Professor at the Faculty of Orthodox Theology Bogdan Lubardić has identified three phases in the development of Velimirović's ideas: the pre-Ohrid phase (1902–1919), the Ohrid phase (1920–1936), and the post-Ohrid phase (1936–1956).